 Author and artist Meags Fitzgerald was the speaker at Authors @ Acadia on March 27, 2017.
 Fitzgerald's friendly manner and the warm colours of her artwork kept all listeners engaged.
-After sharing work from her first collection, Long Red Hair, a graphic novel that recollects the author's childhood and teenaged years, especially dealing with topics like learning about queerness and puberty, she read from her second project, Photobooth: A Biography.
+She began by sharing work from her first collection, Photobooth: A Biography.
 Not focused on a single individual, this book instead tells the story of the Photomat, as it was marketed, and touches on how that machine in turn has been telling our stories since the 1930s.
+Then she read from Long Red Hair, a graphic novel that recollects the author's childhood and teenaged years, especially dealing with topics like learning about queerness and puberty.

 Fitzgerald even shared videos of her doublehanded artistic style, which she plans to tackle in her next project.